dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/image-manager.md

 **Return Value**

-A Promise that resolves to the saved File object.
+A Promise that resolves with the saved File object.